Fact or Fiction? Take the Drug Quiz!

 Correct

-Fact – This figure fell from seven in ten in 2023.
-Read more about fake pills and fentanyl in this DEA One Pill Can Kill flyer.
+Fiction – 29% of counterfeit pills with fentanyl contain a potentially lethal dose.
+This figure fell from seven in ten in 2023.
+Read more about counterfeit pills and fentanyl in this DEA One Pill Can Kill fact sheet.

 Image